nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

+    * 2a1.
+Sellah shows an error message.

       Use case ends.

 * 3a.
-The given index is invalid.
+The given index/phone number/email/unit price/quantity is/are invalid.

     * 3a1.
 Sellah shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

-* 4a.
-Sellah detects an error in the entered data.
+* 3b.
+The command format is incorrect.

-    * 4a1.
+    * 3b1.
 Sellah shows an error message.
-    * 4a2.
-Sellah requests for the correct data.
-    * 4a3.
-User enters new data.

-      Steps 4a1-4a3 are repeated until the data entered are correct.<br>
-      Use case resumes at step 5.
+      Use case resumes at step 3.

 **Use case: UC05 Delete a client/product**